 - How to Fix a Broken Lock on SD Cards | WikiHow

-If your card is not detected by a PC or Mac when you connect it via a USB card reader, or if it simply won't read in your digital camera or mobile phone; then jump to the following resources to figure out the reason why.
+If your media card can not be detected by a PC or Mac when connected, or if it simply won't read in your digital camera; then check out the following resources to find the possibles and fixes.

-Note: it's not guaranteed that these tricks below will make your card work again because there are so many reasons that could cause this situation.
-If the card is physically damaged, for instance, chances it will get fixed are low.
-But don't give up!
+Note: it's not guaranteed that the tricks below will make your card work again because there are many possible reasons that could cause this situation.
+If the card is physically damaged, for instance, chances to get it fixed are low.